utah-MFDA/prototype_mfda_project/README.md

     - This file contains the hardware information such as pumps used with pressures and flow rates.
 Additionally, the input chemical concentrations will be added here.

     openroad/io_contraints.tcl
     - This specifies the location of the pins that will match to the interface chip.
 You will need to uncomment the pins that will be used for the chip desired.
-Then replace the variable after -pin_name with the pin assigned in the verilog netlist file.
+Then replace the variable after -pin_name with the port to be assigned in the verilog netlist file.

 Files that can be optionally edited: